 Environmental effects of coal generation span a wide range, from the combustion of fuel to the disposal of waste.
-Since coal is contaminated by heavy metals, radionuclides, and rare elements, these materials are released into the atmosphere as pollutants during the coal combustion process.
-In addition, the intake and discharge of the cooling water (which may be contaminated by waste and metals during the cooling process) can affect nearby ecosystems and aquatic life.
+The mining of coal itself also produces greenhouse gas emissions, namely methane.
+Since coal is contaminated by heavy metals, radionuclides, and rare elements, these materials are released into the atmosphere as pollutants during the coal combustion process.12 In addition, the intake and discharge of the cooling water (which may be contaminated by waste and metals during the cooling process) can affect nearby ecosystems and aquatic life.
 The disposal of waste from the coal combustion process requires a significant amount of land and, depending on the waste disposal structure, can pollute surface water.

 As mentioned previously, there are many existing and proposed federal rulemakings intended to reduce and mitigate environmental impacts of coal generation.
 While many of the Pacific Northwest coal plants may already be in compliance with some or all of these regulations, it is important to note the rulemakings and the capital and operating costs to comply with them.
 Many of the rulemakings fall under the Environmental Protection Agency's Clean Air Act and Clean Water Act.
-The National
+The National Ambient Air Quality Standards (NAAQS), Regional Haze rule, Mercury and Air Toxics Standard (MATS), Coal Combustion Residuals rule (CCR), cooling water intake structures rules, effluent guidelines for steam electric power generation, and carbon pollution standards all affect regional coal plants.

-&lt;sup>14 See the Third Power Plan, page 721 of Vol II, for a table of heavy metals released from a typical 500 MW coal plant in the PNW.
+12 See the Third Power Plan, page 721 of Vol II, for a table of heavy metals released from a typical 500 MW coal plant in the PNW.

-Ambient Air Quality Standards (NAAQS), Regional Haze rule, Mercury and Air Toxics Standard (MATS), Coal Combustion Residuals rule (CCR), cooling water intake structures rules, effluent guidelines for steam electric power generation, and carbon pollution standards all affect regional coal plants.
 See Appendix I for further detail on the environmental effects in the Pacific Northwest associated with the generation of electricity using coal, as well as the existing and proposed regulations to address those effects.
 That appendix also contains a detailed breakdown of the estimated compliance costs for each coal plant in the region.